AlbertoGaragnani/Aideck_UART_Comm/README.md

 sudo docker run --rm -v ${PWD}:/module aideck-with-autotiler tools/build/make-example UART_rw image
 ```

 Flashing the example using the cfclient as stated on the official website won't work, you can use a JTAG instead.
-You will need to set the JTAG configuration based on you JTAG model in tools -> make-example modifing the following line:
+You will need to set the JTAG configuration based on you JTAG model in tools -> make-example modifying the following line:

 ```
 export GAPY_OPENOCD_CABLE=interface/ftdi/olimex-arm-usb-ocd-h.cfg